The Computer Cellar’s Most Frequently Asked Questions

 Q) Do you fix tablets?

-A) Nope.
-Check with the providers we suggest for phone service, they may be able to help.
-And before you ask, the Microsoft Surface Pro is a tablet.
+A) No. Check with the providers we suggest for phone service, they may be able to help.
+Please note that the Microsoft Surface Pro and Surface Book are tablets.

 Q) Do you fix game consoles?